 Healthy microbiome depends on the immune system.
-Boost immune system in children is possible through supervision of lifestyle in early age.
-The microbiome is a bunch of microbes in the intestines weighting about 3 pounds.
-It is the same weight as for brain.
+Boost the immune system in children is possible through supervision of lifestyle in early age.
+The microbiome is a bunch of microbes in the intestines weighing about 3 pounds.
+It is the same weight as for the brain.
 Humans have nearly ten thousand microbial species.
 There are at least one hundred microbes for one human gene.
-Bacteria are responsible for biochemical activities such as digesting carbohydrates from food of making vitamins.
+Bacteria are responsible for biochemical activities such as digesting carbohydrates from the food of making vitamins.

 How Are Kids And Microbiome Connected?

-The period from the birth to three years is busy for children microbiome.
-During three years the child’s microbiome is continuously changing.
-By age three, microbiome will have the same behavior pattern as in adults.
+The period from birth to three years is busy for children microbiome.
+During three years, the child’s microbiome is continuously changing.
+By age three, the microbiome will have the same behavior pattern as in adults.

 Adults have stable and bouncing back after challenges microbiome.
 First three years are essential in the toddler’s life — all interactions with food, people, and environment influence the quality and behavior of microbiome.

 More Dirt In Child’s Life, More Health For Microbiome and Immune System

 Children who play outside, interact with animals, and have plenty of siblings or friends around develop robust microbiome and immune system.
 How does it happen?

 It is same as the training.
-The child exposed to various unharmful bacteria which train the immune system to adjust and deal with multiple intruders.
+The child is exposed to various unharmful bacteria which train the immune system to adjust and deal with multiple intruders.

 Our ancestors did not wash hands with sanitizer or dishes in machines.
 They hunted, planted, cultivated soil touching it whenever it was needed.

 Good And Bad Bacteria

 Good and bad bacteria are the expressions of lifestyle.
 Bacteria can change behavior according to the environment, food, and immune system.
-Usually, the healthy immune system keeps bacteria in right places.
+Usually, the healthy immune system keeps bacteria in the right places.
 Authors of book Dirt Is Good told that

 some of the bacteria that are considered to be beneficial to your gut when stressed, turn to the dark side and infect your body’s tissues.